metabrainz/listenbrainz-ios/README.md

 ## Roadmap

-Proposed future plans for the app are discussed [here](https://docs.google.com/document/d/1hY5oloIiANeXg1R9oSBIr2ZUHSlm7LU8qy6tW1VJMQg/edit?usp=sharing).
+- Proposed future plans for the app are discussed [here](https://docs.google.com/document/d/1hY5oloIiANeXg1R9oSBIr2ZUHSlm7LU8qy6tW1VJMQg/edit?usp=sharing).
+- Official Release Plan is [here](https://docs.google.com/document/d/1LSDXWciL4LMS_LJJ0Y47BZtU6jEI-8hiliWbzEOYKsA/edit?usp=sharing)
+- Future features are discussed [here](https://docs.google.com/document/d/1fmsgFVvxAN39nUyaMsEdyePBaDyDwxelJXeLhaDylhs/edit?usp=sharing)

 ## Issues

 If you think you have found a bug, please report it on the [issue tracker](https://tickets.metabrainz.org/projects/MOBILE/issues).
 The app is under active development and some new features are planned.
 You can suggest and vote for new features in the same location.